Abdelazer

 Abdelazer; or, The Moor's Revenge (/æbdɛləˈzɛər/ or /æbdəˈlɑːzə/) is a 1676 play by Aphra Behn, an adaptation of the c.
 1600 tragedy Lust's Dominion.
 It is Behn's only tragic play.

 Plot

-Abdelazer is a captive Moor living at the court of King Philip of Spain, who had killed his father some years earlier.
+Abdelazer is a captive Moor living at the court of King Philip of Spain, who had killed Abdelazer's father some years earlier.
 Abdelazer seeks revenge, and becomes the lover of the Queen.
 Together, they poison King Phillip, and also murder the young King Ferdinand.

 Abdelazer and the Queen try to disinherit Prince Philip, the rightful heir.
 Another Moor, Osmin, warns the Prince and Cardinal Mendozo to flee.
 During subsequent battles, Mendozo (who is in love with the Queen) abandons Philip and is even persuaded falsely to admit to being Philip's father.

 Abdelazer betrays the Queen and has her murdered by one of his henchmen.
 He courts and tries to rape Princess Leonora (she is saved by Osmin), but rapidly falls from power.
 The Queen is killed, and Abdelazer is captured with Osmin's help.
-Mendoza repents, Philip ascends the throne, and Abdelazer is killed.
+Mendozo repents, Philip ascends the throne, and Abdelazer is killed.